scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION ASes sign and verify control plane messages.
 Certain ASes have additional roles:

 - **Core ASes**: They are a distinct set of ASes in the SCION Control Plane.
 For each ISD, the core ASes are listed in the TRC and each core AS has links to the other core ASes (in the same or in different ISDs).
-- **Certification authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
+- **Certification Authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
 - **Voting ASes**: They may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote", and the designated ASes that hold the private keys to sign a TRC update are "voting ASes".
 - **Authoritative ASes**: They always have the latest TRCs of the ISD.
 They start the announcement of a TRC update.